VictorCarlquist/BITMAPIMG/README.md

 BITMAPIMG
 =========

-Simple library for C or C++ to create some dots, lines, etc...,  in a bitmap file.
+Simple and fast library for C or C++ to create some dots, lines, etc...,  in a bitmap file.